graphql-java/java-dataloader/README.md

 ```

-That said, with key caching turn on (the default), it may still be more efficient using `dataloader` than without it
+That said, with key caching turn on (the default), it may still be more efficient using `dataloader` than without it.

 ## Differences to reference implementation